CDRT/docs/bios/settings/thinkstation/cpusetup.md

 <details><summary>Core Multi-Processing</summary>

+How many cores are available to the OS.

 Options:

-1. **Enabled** – All CPU cores are available to the OS.
+1. **Enabled** – All CPU cores.
 Default.
-2. Disabled – Only one core will be available to the OS.
+2. Disabled – Only one core.

 ?> If `TxT` is set to `Enabled`, then this item will always be `Enabled`.